adekunleadekoya/GetAndCleanData/README.md

 ## INSTALL AND RUN THE SCRIPT

-1. Clone the repo [https://github.com/adekunleadekoya/GetAndCleanData](https://github.com/adekunleadekoya/GetAndCleanData) and note the presence of a file R_ANALYSIS.R in the local repo.
+1. Clone the repo [https://github.com/adekunleadekoya/GetAndCleanData](https://github.com/adekunleadekoya/GetAndCleanData) and note the presence of a file run_analysis.R in the local repo.
            **OR**
-2. Click  [https://github.com/adekunleadekoya/GetAndCleanData/blob/master/R_Analysis.R](https://github.com/adekunleadekoya/GetAndCleanData/blob/master/R_Analysis.R) and copy the Raw version of the gitHub file to a text editor on your local machine.
+2. Click  [https://github.com/adekunleadekoya/GetAndCleanData/blob/master/R_Analysis.R](https://github.com/adekunleadekoya/GetAndCleanData/blob/master/run_analysis.R) and copy the Raw version of the gitHub file to a text editor on your local machine.
 Save the copied contents as R_ANALYSIS.R
 3. DOWNLOAD THE SAMZUNG ZIP FILE [https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
 4. UNZIP the download from step 3 above
 5. Configure R/R Studio so that the Samsung data is available in the working directory in an unzipped UCI HAR Dataset folder.